Rennes, a city on the rise

 The New York Times also recently published an article titled, "36 Hours in Rennes and St.-Malo."

-In 2018, Rennes was named as the most-enjoyable French city in which to live!
+In 2020, Rennes was named as one of the most student-friendly French cities in which to live!

 Brittany, a region to discover